microsoft/tilecode/manual.md

 Now let's create our first game rule and bring the player sprite to life.
 Navigate to the rule selector screen.
 Select the **dpad right** button from the **press** rules, as shown below:

 ![hello_rules_gallery](pics/helloRulesAll.png)

 This will bring up the rule editor for the player sprite on the dpad-right press, as shown below in the **When** section.
-For the **Do** action add a move right command by selecting the tile to the right of the player sprite in the **Do** section.
+For the **Do** action, add a move right command by selecting the tile to the right of the player sprite in the **Do** section.
 This will bring up the command menu (shown at the top).
 Navigate to select the blue right arrow and then press **B** to dismiss the command menu.

 ![hello_motion_simple](pics/helloMotionSimple.png)